Simply copy and paste the following command line in your terminal to create your first Strapi project.

 Kudos to Hermes Rivera on Unsplash for this photo.

-As a frontend developer, you need to know your Javascript and know how to make use of APIs.
+As a frontend developer, you need to know your JavaScript and how to make use of APIs.
 Then you have to choose the frontend technology you feel like using.

 Next.js is a lightweight framework for static and server-rendered React applications, also built on React.

-There is many others, like Hugo or Jekyll, you can have a look here or here to have an idea of which solution would best suit your needs.
+There are many others, like Hugo or Jekyll.
+You can have a look here or here to have an idea of which solution would best suit your needs.

 Many headless CMSs are available on the market today to do what they do best: manage content!

-Strapi's specificity is to be open-source, based on NodeJS and designed by developers for the usage of frond-end developers.
+Strapi 5's specificity is to be open-source, based on Node.js and designed by developers for the usage of frontend developers.
 Check us out :-)

 Now that your app is built, it has to live somewhere.
 The good news is that the platforms for hosting static sites are cheap and some of them are even free.
 You can find a list here.